rwbl/make-homekit23/README.md

 # HomeKit32

+> This repository is provided for reference and learning purposes only; issue tracking is disabled.

 **HomeKit32** is a modular smart-home automation framework for the
 Keyestudio Smart Home Kit (KS5009), powered by **ESP32, BLE, MQTT and B4X**.